jdennis/saml_ecp_demo/README.md

 authentication flow with the ability to dump all protocol interactions for the purpose of education and/or diagnosing ECP transactions.

-All documenation can be found in the saml_ecp_demo script.
+All documenation can be found in the saml_ecp_demo.py.
 The script also supports the --help command line argument and will print out usage information.